 - You are a full time student at BC (minimum 12 units)

-- Acceptance letter from the school has your name and the term of your admittance on school letterhead
+- You have an Acceptance letter from the school with your name and the term of your admision on school letterhead

 - All fees owed to BC are paid in full and cleared